danielle-eckhardt/danielle-eckhardt.github.io/MS_Thesis.md

-## Nitrogen and Phosphorus Budgets in Estuaries Along the Texas Coast
+## Nitrogen and Phosphorus Budgets in Estuaries of the Texas Coast
 The focus of this project was to conduct a meta-analysis on water quality over an extended period of time using **SAS 9.4**.
 This project is currently undergoing preparations to be published as a chapter in the new environmental report on freshwater inflow to Texas estuaries.
 This document is a very condensed version of the actual project.